GengDavid/pytorch-cpn/README.md

 If you want to know more details about the original implementation, you can check [tf version](https://github.com/chenyilun95/tf-cpn) of cpn.

 ## Troubleshooting
-Thanks [Tiamo666](https://github.com/Tiamo666) to point it out that the refineNet is implemented in a different way from the original paper.
+Thanks [Tiamo666](https://github.com/Tiamo666) to point it out that the refineNet is implemented in a different way from the original paper(this can reach a higher results, but it will cost more memory).
 Codes and results have been updated!

 ## Reference